Radnen/link.js/README.md

 	*	typeof(type)
 *	uniq(test)        - filters the results to only unique items.
 May also use a uniqueness test on objects.
 	*	unique(test)
-*	zip(array)        - combines the contents of the array with the current elements.
+*	zip(arr|link)     - combines the contents of the array (or other link context) with the current elements.

 Non-Chainable:
 --------------